No products in the cart.

 Want to quickly peruse our favorite picks to shop or save the full list for later?
-I try to shop local and buy from independent booksellers or use the library whenever I can, but sometimes I need a specific title I’m unable to find locally.
+I try to shop locally and buy from independent booksellers or use the library whenever I can, but sometimes I need a specific title I’m unable to find locally.
 I put together the full clickable collection of Christmas Tree picture books here on a shopping list page over on Amazon.
-You can use it to shop or just as a quick reference (if you do make a purchase through Amazon, we get a small affiliate commission that helps us re-stock supplies from time to time). *
+You can use it to shop or just as a quick reference (if you do make a purchase through Amazon, we get a small affiliate commission that helps us re-stock supplies from time to time).

 Pick a Pine Tree by Patricia Toht – A festive read-aloud brimming with all the joy and excitement of Christmastime — beginning, of course, with picking out a tree!
 A rhyming story for younger kids with whimsical, colorful illustrations!

 The Tree That’s Meant to Be by Yuval Zommer – A charming book about a small fir, left in the forest over Christmas.
 A celebration of love and kindness, this book explores the true meaning of Christmas – and the joy of being different.

 The Great Spruce by John Duvall – The story of a young boy’s beloved spruce tree, and their unusual journey together.
 If you’ve ever had a favorite tree of your own, this nostalgic read will tug at your heartstrings (and make you want to plant one or two more)!